RocketChat/docs-old/installation/paas-deployments/jelastic/README.md

 # Deploying Rocket.Chat on Jelastic

 Rocket.Chat is installed automatically as an application based on prebuilt Docker containers on Jelastic PaaS which supports Java, PHP, Node.js, Ruby, Python, Docker and Kubernetes, available as public, private on-premise, virtual private, hybrid and multi-cloud.

-&nbsp;
-&nbsp;
 ## Rocket.Chat Deployment to the Cloud

 Get your Jelastic account at any of available [hosting provider](https://jelastic.cloud/).